 The character list may be called various things depending on the age of the script and the whim of the author or publisher; you may come across variations of “Cast”, “Characters”, “Persons represented”, “Characters in the play” (or “Dramatis personae”, its Latin equivalent).

 Somewhere near the character list there may (or may not) also be notes that the author thinks will help you, such as where and when the play is set, any special props or costumes or comments on foreign or dialect words used.

-Lets be honest: a script is just a list of who says what.
+Dialogue is 95 percent of the play, because essentially a script is just a list of who says what.
 In order.
 Starting at the top.